Diabetes Meal Planning Tips from Kraft Foods

 Make over always means make better when we’re talkin’ smart ...

 Bright with red peppers and snow peas, this Firecracker Chic...

 What makes this chili best-ever is a toss-up.
 The salsa?
 The...

 I never posted a review of this recipe, but wanted to do so...

 Check out the secret ingredient that, along with the ripe ba...

-You are 5 minutes from exciting, thirst-quenching greatness ...
+You're just 5 minutes from thirst-quenching greatness with a...

-Luscious layers of cookie crust, whipped topping, creamy pud...
+Luscious layers of cookie crust, sliced bananas, creamy pudd...